7 Best Backend Frameworks in 2025

 Key Features:

-The top features of Laravel are:
+The top features of Laravel framework are:

 • Blade- intuitive templating engine